KevinAst/feature-u/docs/concepts.md

 ## feature-u Basics

-The basic process of feature-u is that each feature promotes a `Feature` object that contains various aspects of that feature ... _things like: the feature's name, it's Public API, whether it is enabled, initialization constructs, and resources used to configure it's slice of the frameworks in use._
+The basic process of **feature-u** is that each feature promotes a
+{{book.api.Feature}} object that contains various aspects of that feature ... _things like: the feature's name, it's Public API, whether it is enabled, initialization constructs, and resources used to configure it's slice of the frameworks in use._

-In turn, these Feature objects are supplied to `launchApp()`, which configures and starts your application, returning an [App Object](#app-object) (_which promotes the public API of each feature_).
+In turn, these {{book.api.Feature}} objects are supplied to
+{{book.api.launchApp}}, which configures and starts your application, returning an {{book.api.App}} object (_which promotes the public API of each feature_).

 ### aspects ...